 I should pause here to explain that I wasn’t consciously trying to be the rube from Montana.
 It’s simply who I was.

 My style couldn’t have contrasted more sharply from that of the dapper and immaculate Anthony Pisano, who was the head of the magazine’s human resources department.
-He was amazing with beautiful shirt, suspenders, cuff links and dress shoes.
+He was amazing with a beautiful tailored shirt, suspenders, cuff links and dress shoes.

 On my cover letter, he noted the “e” at the end of the word “intern.”
 Yes.
 I had spelled it “interne.”
 I was that pretentious.
 It seemed more worldly to spell it that way.
 Pisano indulgently suggested I check my cover letter for misspellings.
 I explained it was a variant spelling.
 He checked his dictionary, and saw that I was right.
 I don’t remember the rest of the interview, but that afternoon he called me back for a second interview the next day with Babette Lazarus in marketing.